vanheeringen-lab/seq2science/docs/content/workflows/scrna_seq.md

 ```

 ##### ADT quantification with CITE-seq-Count
-CITE-Seq count can be used as an alterntive to quantify ADT/Cell-hashing experiments with kb kite.
-Add the following section to your config file:
+[CITE-seq-Count](https://hoohm.github.io/CITE-seq-Count/) count can be used as an alternative quantifier to pre-process ADT/Cell-hashing experiments and generate read/umi count matrices.
+This option cannot be used in conjunction with kallistobus.

+To enable quantification with CITE-Seq-count, add the following section to your config file

 Example
 ```